nickbrandt/GitLab/doc/administration/reference_architectures/10k_users.md

 - `10.6.0.103`: Sidekiq 3
 - `10.6.0.104`: Sidekiq 4

-To configure the Sidekiq nodes, one each one:
+To configure the Sidekiq nodes, on each one:

 1. SSH into the Sidekiq server.
 1. [Download/install](https://about.gitlab.com/install/) the Omnibus GitLab package